Edited by Ashley J. Holmes and Elise Verzosa Hurley

 Series Editors: Rich Rice, Texas Tech University, and J. Michael Rifenburg, University of North Georgia

 Copyright © 2024 Ashley J. Holmes and Elise Verzosa Hurley and the authors of individual parts of this book.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 208 pages, with notes, figures, and bibliographies.
-This book will also be available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.
+For permission requests and other questions, such as creating a translation, please contact the copyright holder.